Access git remote with SSH

 There was another change that I had to make, given that I don’t use the same name and email for all my projects I removed them from the global git configuration (~/.gitconfig).
 Instead of setting this data globally, as git suggests, I set them locally for each project: git config user.name "<Name>".
 For my private project I use my email, and for work-related projects I use the work email.

-How to create a ssh key «
+How to create an SSH Key «

 To create the SSH keys, you can run the following command